 Skills and Experience

-- Tertiary qualifications and/or relevant professional experience (minimum 2 years), preferably in health sciences or related field.
-Training or qualifications in clinical trials, public health or related field will be highly regarded.
-Experience working in an oncology setting will be highly regarded.
+- Tertiary qualifications and/or relevant professional experience (minimum 1 to 2 years), preferably in health sciences or related field; Additional training or qualifications in clinical trials, public health or related field.

 - Numeracy skills together with experience in controlling income/expenditure for reconciliation/budget tracking, and managing invoice payments and purchases for a project.

-- Effective managing a diverse group of key stakeholders on large or complex projects and the ability to establish productive relationships with stakeholders and employees at all levels.
+- Effective managing a diverse group of key stakeholders on large or complex projects and the ability to develop/cultivate productive relationships with industry providers and key users.

-- Excellent administrative skills, and an understanding of the project life cycle, project documentation, project standards and methodologies.
+- Excellent administrative skills, coupled with a general understanding of the project life cycle, project documentation, project standards and methodologies.

 Benefits of working with us: